AdobeDocs/campaign-standard-learn.en/help/administrating/control-panel/google-txt-record-management.md

 # Google TXT record management

-In order to ensure high inbox rates and low spam rates, some services like Google require that you add a TXT record to your domain setting in order to verify that you own the domain.
+In order to ensure high inbox rates and low spam rates, some services like Google require that you add a TXT record to your domain setting to verify that you own the domain.
 TXT records are a type of DNS records used to provide text information about a domain, that can be read by external sources.

 The video below describes how you can add Google TXT site verification records to all your subdomains used to send emails to GMAIL addresses with [!UICONTROL Campaign Control Panel].